Bangkok, the city of angels of you know just a land of smile. A very traditional yet modern city that keeps calling you to come over and over again.

 One particular thing I wanna share is a day tour in Bangkok with a theme called “Spiritual Day Tour“.

-Living near Nana BTS Station or Sukhumvit area, kind of hustle and crowded.
+Staying near Nana BTS Station or Sukhumvit area, kind of hustle and crowded.
 But the upside of that is the access to going somewhere is easy and accessible.

 One thing to remember, take an orange flag or green flag which is for local and yes it has a long line and cheaper than tourist boat.